163 Pound To Kg

 Q4: What is the difference between mass and weight again?

 A4: Mass is the amount of matter in an object, which remains constant regardless of location.
 Weight is the force of gravity acting on that mass.
 On Earth, they are often used interchangeably because the gravitational force is relatively consistent.
-However, on the moon, an object's weight would be less due to the weaker gravitational pull, while its mass would remain the same.
+That said, on the moon, an object's weight would be less due to the weaker gravitational pull, while its mass would remain the same.

 Q5: How do I convert kilograms back to pounds?